mr-Arturio/Incredible_Playgroup_Finder/README.md

 - apply color schema
 - wrote a script for Google Spreadsheet for faster update the columns
 - add and edit information to database
+- fixing the spreadsheet: remove/relocate text, add lng & lat.
+Fix the view.
+Wrote scripts to speed up the process
+- move hart button to the footer
+- use useRef to avoid direct DOM manipulations in showTodayPlaygroups

 ### Future Development
 - more layout improvements